lohitpt252003/backend-for-annaforces/README.md

 ### OTP and Email Service

 The `services/email_service.py` module handles OTP generation and sending via email using Flask-Mail.
-This is primarily used for user email verification during registration, sending welcome emails, and sending user ID reminders or password reset links.
+This is primarily used for user email verification during registration, sending welcome emails, user ID reminders, and password reset OTPs.

 #### Environment Variables